minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 reasons for this increase, is clear.
 Still, the necessity of campaign contributions should still be clarified.
-US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is what this paper focuses on, need to become elected.
-These congressional elections happen bi-yearly.
+US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is what this paper focuses on, need to become elected through a bi-yearly congressional election.
+To improve chances of election, these candidates get financial contributions, which they spend on advertisments, rallies and handouts

-// - why do candidates need contribution?
-//   - election every 2 years in house of representatives
-//   - need contributions to fund campaigns, to run for election. this money is spent
-//     on advertisments and rallies, handouts, etc. @Weschle_2022c p.24
-//   - tradeoff for congressmen, vote acc. to voter base (get re-elected) and vote acc.
-//     to donors (get money to spend on campaigning) @KauKeenanRubin p.273

-// - why is there campaign contribution, what does it achieve? -> better election
-//   @stratmann-2005 @Weschle_2022c p.24
+@Weschle_2022c p.24.
-// - but no clear correlation between campaign spending and vote shares which
-//   candidates receive, in the US, @Weschle_2022c p.24, (also other authors who
-//   state this) - there is endogeneity - depends on a host of factors, ie.e.
-//   closeness/competition in race, contribution limits in some states, strategic
-//   spending @Denzau-Munger-1986, @Weschle_2022c p.25

 == Correlation Contributions & Votes in Corporate Interests

-- in general, consensus that there is no link between PAC contributions and votes in that PACs favor @Selling2023 p.1 @fellowes-wolf2004 p.315, @fiorina1999new p.216
-Depends on:
-// Institution related
+One would assume that receiving more campaign contributions would relate to a higher chance of getting elected, yet there is no clear correlation between campaign contributions and the vote shares which candidates receive
+@stratmann-2005 @Weschle_2022c p.24.
+In fact, there are a host of factors that influence the vote shares and contributions of politicials, which are endogenous
+@Weschle_2022c p.24.
+Among those factors are:

+// formulate these bullet points better...
+- such as the competition in the electoral race between the candidates
+  @Weschle_2022c p.25
+- the contribution limits imposed on states @Weschle_2022c p.25
+- strategic spending to candidates @Denzau-Munger-1986 @Weschle_2022c p.25
 - industry specific results, specific legislation, p.27.28 @Weschle_2022c
-- after all, there is good evidence that more campaign spending affects politicians and policy @Weschle_2022c p.26 (just have to consider more factors, different approaches?)
 - Economic Literature states that the campaign contributions received depend on:
   @stratmann-1995 p.128
   //  explained by Lott, higher in states with bigger gov. @stratmann-2005 p.148